brunojppb/brunojppb.github.io/_posts/2015-08-03-ios-push-notifications-for-rails-developers.md

 ```

 Now, in the terminal, execute:

 ```shell
 $ bundle install
 ```

-# #6 Step: Setup Environment (Development and Production)
+## #6 Step: Setup Environment (Development and Production)

 While our iOS App is still in development, we need to send notifications to the APNS host: _gateway.sandbox.push.apple.com_ using the **development.pem** certificate.
-However, after submiting the App to the App Store, we need to send push notifications to the APNS host: _gateway.push.apple.com_ using the **production.pem certiticate**.
+However, after submitting the App to the App Store, we need to send push notifications to the APNS host: _gateway.push.apple.com_ using the **production.pem certificate**.

 Copy and paste the **development.pem** and **production.pem** files in your Rails app folder. fell free to put it wherever you want, just make sure to know the path for those files.
 Create a file called _config/initializers/apns.rb_ and put this code: